ga-wdi-boston/js-modules-study/study.md

 })(someValue, someFunction);

 // How would you use myModule?
+I would use myModule to call a function (transform) on any value I pass.
+Once I do this, the 'value' is hidden and I can not access it.
 ```

 From outside, we can't access the variable `value` inside the module.
 This is